 Exploration of an announced topic in Latin American History.
 Offered as staffing permits.
+HIST 260 and LAS 260 are cross-listed.

 • HIST-261 Colonial Latin American History

 Exploration of Spanish and Portuguese America from its roots in Iberia and indigenous America through three centuries of change.
 During the period, Native Americans, Europeans, and Africans transformed their economies and cultures and created new societies.
 Hist 261 and LAS 261 are cross-listed.
 Offered every other year.